What to do when your boyfriend wants space?

 Your confidence is everything when it comes to relationships.

-What to do with your anxiousness when a man says he needs space
+What to do with your anxiousness when Your boyfriend says he needs space

-Now back to the topic of us getting anxious when a man needs his space
+Now for the topic of us getting anxious when a man needs his space

 One thing is for sure – you are not in the wrong.